jyang759/JIE-3331/README.md

 # ChromeOS Text 2.0

 ChromeOS Text 2.0 is a collaborative project between the Group 3331 of CS 3312 Section JIE and Google to create a next-generation text editor for Chromebooks.
-This project aims to replace the existing ChromeOS Text with a more advanced and user-friendly rich text editor built with React.
+This project aims to replace the existing ChromeOS Text with a more advanced and user-friendly text editor built with React.

 ## Overview